IsaacRajaT/Implementation-of-SARSA-Control-Algorithm-using-Gymnasium/README.md

 ---

 ## Problem Statement

-Implement the SARSA (State-Action-Reward-State-Action) control algorithm in the Gymnasium FrozenLake-v1 environment.
-The agent must learn the optimal action-value function (Q-table) through repeated interaction with the environment and trial-and-error learning.
-The objective is to learn a policy that guides the agent from the starting state to the goal while avoiding the hole states.
+To implement the SARSA control algorithm using the Gymnasium FrozenLake-v1 environment and learn an action-value function that helps the agent select better actions for reaching the goal state while avoiding holes.

 ## Software Requirements

-1. Programming Language: Python 3.x
-2. Libraries: Gymnasium, NumPy, and Matplotlib
-3. Environment: Gymnasium FrozenLake-v1
-4. Platform: Jupyter Notebook / Google Colab / Python IDE
+Python 3.x Jupyter Notebook / Google Colab / VS Code Gymnasium – for the FrozenLake environment NumPy – for numerical operations and Q-table Matplotlib – for plotting the learning curve
-5. Operating System: Windows, Linux, or macOS
-6. Hardware: A computer capable of running Python and the required libraries.

 ## Environment Description

-The experiment uses a custom 4 × 4 FrozenLake-v1 environment consisting of frozen states, a starting state, a goal state, and hole states.
-The map used is ["FFFS", "FFFH", "FGHF", "HFFH"].
-The environment contains 16 states and 4 actions, where the actions are Left, Down, Right, and Up.
-The agent receives a reward of 1 for reaching the goal and 0 for other transitions.
-The environment is configured with is_slippery=False, so the agent moves deterministically in the selected direction.
+FrozenLake is a grid-world environment provided by Gymnasium where an agent must move from a starting position to a goal while avoiding holes.

+The environment consists of a 4 × 4 grid with 16 states.
+There are 4 possible actions: Left (L), Down (D), Right (R), and Up (U).
+The agent starts from the initial state and must reach the goal state.
+Frozen tiles (F) are safe, while holes (H) cause the episode to end.
+The goal tile (G) gives a reward of 1, while other movements generally give 0 reward.
+Since is_slippery=True, the agent's movement is stochastic, making the task more challenging.
+SARSA learns the Q-values for each state-action pair and gradually develops a policy for reaching the goal.

 ## Theory